 New York Times Academic Pass

-Your NYT Academic Pass is good for a year.
-When a year is up and your login fails, return to nytimes.com/passes for a new confirmation email.
-There's no need to change your password.
+Note: Your NYT Academic Pass is good for one year.
+When a year is up and login fails, return to the Academic Pass homepage to request a new confirmation email.

 |Cancel the account by calling NYT customer service.|

 |Go to the NYT Academic Pass homepage and select Create Account.|

 |Set up a new pass using your UMass email address and wait for email confirmation.|

 If you used your UMass email in a defunct account:

 |Go to NYTimes.com and change the email address associated with your old account.|

 |Click LOG IN in the upper right, enter your email and password -- or click Forgot Password?|

 |Click your email in the upper right, scroll down to My Account, and Change Email.
 For lapsed accounts, you don't have to use a real email.|

 |Return to the NYT Academic Pass homepage and select Create Account.|